alex-truby/colorado_drought_study/README.md

 The results above substantiate the previous conclusion that the PDSI has significantly changed over this time period, with a p-value of near zero and both the lower and upper end of the confidence interval containing positive slopes.
 Additionally, using the linear regression methodoly on the slope rather than simply comparing two snapshots in time indicates that there is also a significant change in water well levels over this time period.
 More weight will be put on the results of this methodology because it uses data over the entire time period, rather than just the start and end years.
 Therefor we can conclude the following: 1) Both the PDSI and water well levels *have* significantly changed from 2000 - 2016, and 2) There *is not* enough evidence to conlude that the UDSM and SPEI have significantly changed over these years.

+It is important to remember that a positive PDSI value indicates *more moisture*, so the positive slope confidence interval for this variable indicates that the trend is one toward *increaseing moisture* over the years 2000 - 2016.
+On the same note, the the ground water levels here indicate distance from surface.
+So, the increasing slope indicates that ground water levels are *decreasing* over this time period.

 I was a bit surprised at how *different* the results for the three drought indicators were, considering they should theoretically all be measuring the same thing.
 With the results of this linear regression, someone could hypothetically pick and choose which drought indicator to use as their null hyptohesis, and then point to statistics to "prove" their hypothesis, even though someone with an opposing hypothesis could also do the same thing... interesting.

 ### **_Round 3_**